zaiisao/Documentation/en/Audio Broadcast/volume_ios_audio.md

 In audio recording, mixing and playing, you can use the following APIs to get the data of the loudest speaker in the channel.

-- The speaker with the highest instant volume
+- The speakers with the highest instant volume

 ```swift
 // swift